 Their sister business, Symvan Securities Limited, has a strong angel network, and this has also proved to be a strong source of funds.

 Symvan often invests alongside technology incubators or accelerators.
 These help to create and grow young businesses by giving support, financial and technical services.
 Companies within an incubator can benefit from shared facilities and workspace, as well as support through networking and potentially providing commercialisation opportunities.
 Moreover, accelerators may provide a natural exit route.

-This is a concentrated portfolio.
+This is a relatively concentrated portfolio.
 This is where Symvan uses the phrase ‘deeper not wider’.
 Fewer investments means more focus and the opportunity to be highly selective.
 It gives them more time to understand the business better and not have to be rushed into completing investments.
 The downside is that this increases the risk profile and decreases diversification.